BoyNovr/Portfolio/README.md

 In this repository, you will find a collection of projects, scripts, and guides that showcase my hands-on experience with leading cloud platforms such as Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP), and more.
 I've had the privilege of working with a wide range of cloud services, including virtual machines, containers, serverless computing, databases, and storage solutions.

+## Source of Hands-On Lab Material

+This hands-on material is adapted from the training material provided by AWS Training and Certification.
+I have summarized my own understanding based on the experience in this case study.
+There is no substantial copying from the original source in the form of text or images.
+This material is created for the purpose of learning and sharing knowledge with the community.
+There is no commercial intent in the use or distribution of this material.

 ## What to Expect

 - **Project Demos**: You'll discover practical demonstrations and real-world use cases where I've leveraged cloud computing to solve complex problems and build scalable applications.